A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 He's crazy.
 He's mad.
 He's insane!

-I the world isn't flat at all
+I think the world isn't flat at all

 The world is flat as the brim of your hat